finestructure/CoPilot/README.md

 ## Compatibility

-CoPilot has been tested on Xcode 6.3.2.
-It should run on 6.4 and other versions of Xcode.
+CoPilot has been tested on Xcode 6.3.2, 6.4, and 7beta.
+It should also run on other versions of Xcode.

 ## Availability